mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 ## Constants and Configuration

-For the constants and configuration options exposed by mindsdb at large please refer to [this section](https://mindsdb.github.io/mindsdb/docs/config)
+For the constants and configuration options exposed by mindsdb_native at large please refer to [this section](/Config/).